intervalia/component-build-tools/README.md

 const rollup = require('./node_modules/component-build-tools/rollup.root.config');

 const config = {
-  buildTypes: [ rollup.BUILD_TYPES.MJS, rollup.BUILD_TYPES.IIFE, rollup.BUILD_TYPES.CJS ], // Set this to any build styles you want.
+  buildTypes: [ rollup.BUILD_TYPES.MJS ], // Set this to any build styles you want.
-  srcFolders: ['assets/wc-n1', 'assets/wc-p3'] // Set this to any folder you want to have rollup up };
+  srcFolders: ['assets/wc-n1', 'assets/wc-p3'] // Set this to any folder you want to have rollup process };

 module.exports = rollup.init(config);